cferreras/New-Cryptocurrency-Status-Discord-Bot/README.md

-Forked Beacause I lost access to my old account.
+New version beacause I lost access to my old account.

 Feel free to suggest new changes!